-Fortunately, the amount of nicotine absorbed through electronic vapor smoking is so small that it is highly unlikely for a person to overdose on nicotine through use of traditional cigarettes or vapor cigarettes alone.
+Fortunately, the amount of nicotine absorbed through vaping is so small that it is highly unlikely to cause an overdose.
 Cautious estimates put the lower threshold of nicotine poisonings at 500-1000 milligrams of pure nicotine.

 To put that in perspective, consider this: When you buy a 30 milliliter (ml) bottle of custom e-liquid from VaporFi, the strongest nicotine potency available is our Bold strength (3.6%).
 Even if you were to vape 1 ml of this fluid, and your body was able to absorb 100% of the nicotine (which it isn't), you would have only ingested 36 mg of nicotine—well below the limit.

-Although serious nicotine poisonings are extremely rare, it never hurts to be careful anyways, especially when an accident overdose can be prevented with just a few simple precautionary steps.
+Although severe nicotine poisonings are extremely rare, it never hurts to be careful, especially when an accidental overdose can be prevented with just a few simple precautionary steps.

 Are you 18 or older & of the legal smoking age in your state?